 DN Attribute Interpretation

-CN or common name (OID: 2.5.4.3) If present, for SSL/TLS certificates, this
+CN or commonName (OID: 2.5.4.3) If present, for SSL/TLS certificates, this

-field MUST contain an FQDN or an IP
+field SHALL contain an FQDN or an IP

 Address that is one of the values contained

 in the Certificate's subjectAltName

 extension.
 For Client, S/MIME or Code

-Signing certificates, this field MUST
+Signing certificates, this field SHALL

 contain a representation of the Subject's

 name.

-For Client Certificates, "common name" is
+For non-TLS Certificates, this field is used

-used for user-friendly representation of the
+for user-friendly representation of the

 Subject's name to represent itself.
 This

 name does not need to be exact match of

 the fully registered organization name or

 the person's formal given name and

 surname.

 G or givenName (OID: 2.5.4.42) Subject's formal given name

 SN or surname (OID: 2.5.4.4) Subject's formal surname

 E or emailAddress Subject's email address

 streetAddress (OID: 2.5.4.9) The physical address of the Subject

-postalCode (OID: 2.5.4.17) The postal code for the physical address

-L or Locality (OID: 2.5.4.7) Postal address City

-ST for State or Province Name (OID: Postal address State or Province

-2.5.4.8)

-C or Country (OID: 2.5.4.6) Subject's Country

-O or Organization (OID: 2.5.4.10) Subject's full registered Organization

-Name.

-For QCP-w, QCP-w-psd2 and EV

-Certificates, the interpretation of this

-attribute is explained in section 9.2.1 of the

-EV Guidelines.

-OU or Organizational Unit Subject Organizational Unit or sub-unit, or

-special attribute of the signatory

-depending on the intended use or attributes

-of the certificate.

-serialNumber (OID: 2.5.4.5) A unique identifier to disambiguate the

-Subject Name within the context of an

-Issuing CA.

-For QCP-w, QCP-w-psd2 and EV

-Certificates, the interpretation of this

-attribute is explained in section 9.2.6 of

-the EV Guidelines

-OrganizationIdentifier (OID: 2.5.4.97) A unique identifier for the Organization

-businessCategory (OID: 2.5.4.15) For QCP-w, QCP-w-psd2 and EV

-Certificates only.
-This field MUST

-contain one of the following strings:

-"Private Organization", "Government

-Entity", "Business Entity", or "Non-

-Commercial Entity" depending upon

-whether the Subject qualifies under the

-terms of Section 8.5.2, 8.5.3, 8.5.4 or 8.5.5

-of the EV Guidelines, respectively.

-jurisdictionCountryName (OID: For QCP-w, QCP-w-psd2 and EV

-1.3.6.1.4.1.311.60.2.1.3) Certificates only.
-These fields MUST

-jurisdictionStateOrProvinceName (OID: NOT contain information that is not

-1.3.6.1.4.1.311.60.2.1.2) relevant to the level of the Incorporating

-jurisdictionLocalityName (OID: Agency or Registration Agency.
-The 1.3.6.1.4.1.311.60.2.1.1) interpretation of this attribute is explained in section 9.2.5 of the EV Guidelines
+postalCode (OID: 2.5.4.17) The postal code for the physical address L or Locality (OID: 2.5.4.7) Postal address City ST for State or Province Name (OID: 2.5.4.8) Postal address State or Province C or Country (OID: 2.5.4.6) Subject's Country O or Organization (OID: 2.5.4.10) Subject's full registered Organization Name.
+For QEVCP-w, QEVCP-w-psd2 and EV Certificates, the interpretation of this attribute is explained in section 9.2.1 of the EV Guidelines.
+OU or Organizational Unit Subject Organizational Unit or sub-unit, or special attribute of the signatory depending on the intended use or attributes of the certificate. serialNumber (OID: 2.5.4.5) A unique identifier to disambiguate the Subject Name within the context of an Issuing CA. For QEVCP-w, QEVCP-w-psd2 and EV Certificates, the interpretation of this attribute is explained in section 9.2.6 of the EV Guidelines OrganizationIdentifier (OID: 2.5.4.97) A unique identifier for the Organization businessCategory (OID: 2.5.4.15) For QEVCP-w, QEVCP-w-psd2 and EV Certificates only .
+This field SHALL contain one of the following strings: "Private Organization", "Government Entity", "Business Entity", or "Non- Commercial Entity" depending upon whether the Subject qualifies under the terms of section 8.5.2, 8.5.3, 8.5.4 or 8.5.5 of the EV Guidelines, respectively. jurisdictionCountryName (OID: For QEVCP-w, QEVCP-w-psd2 and 1.3.6.1.4.1.311.60.2.1.3) EV Certificates only .
+These fields SHALL NOT contain information that is jurisdictionStateOrProvinceName (OID: 1.3.6.1.4.1.311.60.2.1.2) not relevant to the level of the jurisdictionLocalityName (OID: Incorporating Agency or Registration 1.3.6.1.4.1.311.60.2.1.1) Agency.
+The interpretation of this attribute , is explained in section 9.2.5 of the EV Guidelines